 The Tri-City Youth Basketball Association continues to monitor the COVID-19 situation closely.
 The following FAQ’s have been developed in response to questions forwarded by registrant’s families.
 Please note the answers can change, depending on how the COVID-19 situation evolves.
-This information is current as of September 16, 2020.

 We are in ongoing consultation with our program partners, school districts, recreation departments and cities, to ensure we have a season.
 That season may look different than in the past because we may only be permitted to do physically distanced practices, which would mean no scrimmaging or games are allowed.